 For many people, the idea of having a metal screw inserted into their jaw is absolutely terrifying.
 However, since anesthesia is used during the procedure, you shouldn’t feel any pain.
 Some swelling and soreness afterward is fairly common, but over-the-counter pain relief is normally sufficient to alleviate any discomfort and these symptoms will usually dissipate by the next day.

-I have more than one missing tooth, can I still have implants?
+I have more than one missing tooth.
+Am I still a candidate for dental implants?

 If you have a single tooth missing, then you will need an implant to support it.
 However, if you have multiple teeth missing, it is possible for two or more implants to support more than one tooth each in what is known as an implant-supported bridge.
 Your dentist will be able to advise you if this is a viable option for your personal dental requirements.

 How long does the typical dental implant treatment take?

 The length of the treatment depends on the extent of the work that is needed, but you can expect to make several visits to your dentist’s office over the course of a six-month period.
 Your dentist will be able to give you a more accurate treatment timeline based on your personal dental requirements.

 Am I a suitable candidate for dental implants?

 Although dental implants have an extremely high success rate, that does not mean that they are right for every patient.
 If you are considering dental implants, you will need to have a consultation with your dentist who will assess your candidacy based on your individual health and dental requirements.
 The ideal candidate will:

 - Have sufficient bone in their jaw to support the implant